Get Out & About in Orlando

 Don’t let Orlando's traffic and roadways scare you from venturing out of your apartment!
 If you can master the major roads and highways around Orlando, the city will be yours to enjoy at your leisure.
-See below for a brief description of the major roads around Orlando:
+Start your engine and get your SunPass ready, see below for a brief description of the major roads around Orlando:

 I-4 in Orlando

-John Land Apopka Expressway (Toll Road 414).
-This relatively new addition provides service for the northern Orlando apartments.
+Maitland Boulevard or (Toll Road 414) is relatively new addition provides service for the northern Orlando apartments.
 The JL Apopka Expressway connects to US 441 and SR 429.

 Theme Park Roads

-International Drive (or I-Drive as it is commonly called), Kissimmee and Lake Buena Vista deserve mention as significant roads to navigate Orlando’s downtown area.
-I-Drive serves the east, Kissimmee the south and Lake Buena Vista the center of the theme park area.
+International Drive or (I-Drive as it is commonly called), Kissimmee and Lake Buena Vista deserve mention as significant roads to navigate Orlando’s theme parks area.
+I-Drive serves the East, Kissimmee the south and Lake Buena Vista (the center of the theme park area.)

 Like most cities, Orlando has numerous well maintained smaller streets and roads.
 These can be great alternatives to travel from your apartment.
 There are lots of them, so bring a good map, and give yourself plenty of time when exploring.
 But as long as you keep track of the main roads discussed above, you should easily be able to find your way.